Join our Streaming Lakehouse Tour!

 Throughput measures the rate at which a streaming system can process data, typically expressed in events or bytes per second.
 It reflects the system's processing capacity and is influenced by factors like hardware resources, query complexity, data partitioning, and network bandwidth.
 Achieving high throughput is crucial for handling large-volume data streams effectively.

-Time Travel (in Lakehouse)
+Time Travel in LakeHouses

 Time Travel in a Lakehouse context refers to the capability provided by open table formats like Apache Iceberg to query data as it existed at a specific point in the past.
 Users can query historical snapshots of a table using either a timestamp or a specific snapshot ID.
 This is invaluable for auditing, debugging data issues, reproducing reports, or analyzing historical trends directly on the data lake.